taichi43/TKUtalk/README.md

 # TKUtalk

-These materials are used to address a talk in SatuRday invited by TKU.
+These materials are used to address a talk in 2020 SatRday Taiwan invited by TKU.

 * OS: Windows 10
 * R version: 3.6.2